A Semi-amortized Lifted Learning-to-Optimize Masked (SALLO-M) Transformer Model for Scalable and Generalizable Beamforming: System Description and Problem Statement

-In this section, we present the downlink beamforming system model together with the Gaussian channel model, and subsequently formulate the beamforming optimization problem by leveraging the \ac{L2O} and semi-amortized learning methodologies.
+In this section, we introduce the downlink beamforming systems under both the Gaussian channel and the sparse channel assumptions, and formulate the MISO downlink beamforming problem within the \ac{L2O} framework.